MargoMint/MargoMint/README.md

 # 👋 Hi, I’m Margarita — a Front-End Developer based in Gdańsk, Poland

-I’m a junior developer with a strong foundation in modern front-end technologies, gained through the intensive “JavaScript / Front-End” course at RS School.
-I enjoy turning ideas into clean, responsive, and accessible web interfaces.

-I recently took part in a team project where we built a production-level eCommerce app using **Next.js**, **Tailwind CSS**, and **Commercetools**.
-This experience helped me dive deeper into real-world development, Agile workflows, and team collaboration.
+Frontend Developer with a strong theoretical and practical foundation gained through the RS School “JS / Front-End” and “React” courses.
+Skilled in building responsive layouts and developing applications using JavaScript, TypeScript, React, Next.js, and modern development tools.
+Took part in a team project to deliver a production-level eCommerce application with Next.js, Tailwind CSS and Commercetools.
+Served as a team leader in the final project of the React course, coordinating development and ensuring successful delivery.
+Experienced with Agile workflows, code quality practices, and unit testing.
+A strong team player, quick to learn, detail-oriented, and ready to contribute to real-world development.

 🔍 I’m curious, fast-learning, and always looking to grow.
 I value clean code, thoughtful UI, and working in teams where shared learning and responsibility are encouraged.